PHOSPHORUS, THE EXCITATORY OR FIERY MINERAL

 The human being needs concentrated proteins every day, and those who follow very low protein diets are very foolish.
 Some people don’t want to bother with protein as it is more costly, and often must be prepared or cooked, compared to starches and sugars like breads, rice, pasta and fruits.
 This is always a mistake, in my experience of over 30 years.

-Foods rich in high-quality phosphorus include meats, eggs, dairy products, but especially cheese and cows milk.
-Other sources that are not as high quality in most cases include nuts, seeds, and beans.
-These are the main sources of higher quality phosphorus.
+Foods rich in high-quality phosphorus include meats, eggs, cheese and milk.
+Other sources that are not as high quality, in most cases, include nuts, seeds, and beans.

 Soda pop often contains phosphoric acid.
 This is used to cut the sweetness of the drink and to add a tangy flavor.
 It is also a stimulant, along with the sugar and caffeine in many soft drinks, and this is why these drinks are popular among exhausted people.
 However, phosphoric acid is another harmful type of phosphorus compound that is very acidic and can erode the teeth, damage the stomach and intestines, helps destroy the bones, and should always be avoided.
 Phosphoric acid in Coca Cola, Pepsi and other soft drinks is the reason why these abominations can be used to clean the terminals on your car battery, but should never be drunk if you care for your body at all.
 Even dogs and cats know to avoid these products that should never be allowed to be sold.

 1. Bone health.
 About 85% of your body’s phosphorus is in the bone structure, where it interacts with calcium to form the hard part of the bones.
 This, of course, is a critical body function.
 The right kind of phosphorus is needed, and the wrong kinds found in raw grains and soda pop, mainly, will tend to destroy the bones faster or cause them to grow in a deformed way.